Management Team

 Supportive Housing Stability Liaison

-Zoe Bailey joined the Alameda County Office of Homeless Care and Coordination team in March 2021.
+Zoe Bailey joined Alameda County Health Housing and Homelessness Serivces team in March 2021.
 As a Supportive Housing Stability Liaison, Zoe is responsible for advocating and creating innovative solutions to supportive housing units with the goal of maintaining stable housing for all tenants.

 Zoe previously served as a Psychiatric Social Worker for San Mateo County Children and Family Services where she was a liaison for the Katie A/ Pathways to Wellbeing program while also providing direct therapeutic services to children and families.